cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ---
 name: lab-ssh-challenge-3
-# 👩‍💻 Challenge 3: Enable the SSH OTP Engine
+# 👩‍💻 Challenge 3: Enable the SSH OTP Engine and create an OTP Role
 * In this lab challenge, you'll enable the SSH OTP engine.
 * Instructions:
   * If the track does not do it for you, click the "Enable the SSH OTP Engine" challenge of the "Vault SSH Engine" track.